 The Buckland Riot

 Robberies and disputes were common between miners, with Chinese miners receiving the worst treatment.
 The Chinese miners were willing to work the abandoned claims and their success provoked jealousy amongst the European miners.
 Their building of a Chinese Temple and Joss House only intensified the divide.
 Racial tensions escalated and resulted in the Buckland Riots that took place on 4 July 1857 in the goldfields of the Buckland Valley.

 A plan was formed during a public meeting to have the Chinese removed from the goldfields.
 The original plan was to lead the Chinese out of the Buckland Valley at gunpoint.
 However, what started an orderly operation escalated into a violent attack on the Chinese by around 100 rioters, who viscously beat the Chinese miners before throwing them into the river.
 Some Chinese miners were forced into trenches, shot and buried.
 The dwellings and stores of the Chinese were destroyed, as well as the Joss House.
 It is said that English and the Scottish miners helped some of the Chinese escape.
-The riot only ended when Beechworth Police arrived, under the leadership of Robert O’Hara Burke, by which time the 2,000 Chinese miners had either been killed or had fled the area.
-Twelve men were charged over the riot, with three found guilty of unlawful assembly and one of riot.
-A police camp was set up.
+The riot only ended when Beechworth Police arrived, under the leadership of Robert O’Hara Burke, by which time the estimated 2,000 Chinese miners had either been killed or had fled the area.
+A police camp was set up and twelve men were charged over the riot.
+Three men were found guilty of unlawful assembly and one of riot.
 The Chinese later returned to the area after the discovery of reef mining in 1860, with 2,000 Chinese miners among the 2,500 miners in the Upper Ovens / Buckland goldfield in 1864.

 By the end of 1866 the Buckland workings were all but exhausted, and the value of the most sought after sluicing grounds fell by 50%.